 Sue M. Copeland

-Sue M. Copeland serves on the Board of Directors of the AKC Canine Health Foundation.
+Sue M. Copeland serves as Vice Chairman of the Board of Directors for the AKC Canine Health Foundation.

 A graduate of Texas A & M University, Sue has a Bachelor of Science degree in Agricultural Journalism.
 She put that degree to good use in her 27 years with the national publication, Horse & Rider Magazine, as well as its sister publication, Practical Horseman.
 At H&R, Sue served as managing editor, editor and executive editor from 1988 to 1998, then as a consulting and contributing editor until 2015.
 She also has free-lanced for numerous other horse- and dog-enthusiast publications, and served as a member of American Horse Publications’ executive board.